|Smooth and Staghorn Sumac|

 |Fresh Sassafras Leaf and Twig Tea|

 Maintaining the freshness kick, we steeped torn leaves and broken up young twigs in hot water as you would tea.
 It had a wonderful aroma and tasted great.
 We had to use a lot to get enough flavor concentration.
 The kicker was the interesting viscosity due to its thickening powers.

 |Sumac & Sassafras Arnold Palmer|

 Once all the "hard work" was done, we strained out the solids, mixed the two, added ice to dilute and chill for a refreshing drink.
 It is one of the best Arnold Palmer spins we've done in a long time.
 We loved that the primary ingredients were foraged in our neighborhood.

-As always, please share your discoveries to keep the ideas bouncing.
+As always, please share your discoveries so we can keep the ideas bouncing